Types of Hardwood Floors: The Basics

 After the wood has been harvested for use in flooring, it is subjected to one of various types of processing, commonly solid wood or engineered wood.

-Engineered flooring also tends to be very popular among fans of do-it-yourself home improvement, due to the relative ease of DIY installation.
+Engineered flooring tends to be very popular among fans of do-it-yourself home improvement, due to the relative ease of DIY installation.
 No matter how many planks the veneer layer may contain, pre-cut engineered flooring pieces can simply be “snapped” together before they are laid over a room’s subfloor and an underlayment of foam rubber.

 When You’re Looking for Professional Wood Floor Installation